techiediaries/techiediaries/_posts/2020/angular-9/2019-09-14-angular-9-ngif-tutorial-example.md

 <iframe src="https://stackblitz.com/edit/angular-html-template-syntax?embed=1&file=src/app/home/home.component.html" style="border:0px #ffffff none;" name="myiFrame" scrolling="no" frameborder="1" marginheight="0px" marginwidth="0px" height="400px" width="600px" allowfullscreen></iframe>

-## `ngIf` by example
+## `ngIf` with Angular 9 Example

-The `ngIf` directive can be very useful in scenarios where you want to show a part of your Angular 8 application UI.
+The `ngIf` directive can be very useful in scenarios where you want to show a part of your Angular 9 application UI.

 Let's see a simple example.

-Let's suppose, we have the following Angular component that lives in the `src/app/contact-list/contact-list.component.ts`:
+Let's suppose, we have the following Angular 9 component that lives in the `src/app/contact-list/contact-list.component.ts`:

 ```ts
 import { Component } from '@angular/core';